 Your trailer dealer can help you choose a ball mount with the correct amount of drop or rise.
 Many ball mounts are designed to work in either the drop or rise position, allowing you to accommodate various trailer heights.

 Also, be aware that you can adjust drop or rise by selecting a trailer ball with a shorter or longer neck.

 Another component to add to your trailer hitch is a trailer ball.
-Some ball mounts come with a trailer ball already attached, whether bolted on with a nut or welded on as in a Fusion ball mount.
+Some ball mounts come with a trailer ball already attached, whether bolted on with a nut or welded on.

 Most ball mounts will require you to purchase a trailer ball separately and you will need to select one that fits your towing setup.
 You will need to know the coupler size, the trailer ball hole diameter of your ball mount and the weight of your trailer.